Opalexiss/geocode-test-app/README.md

 When the **Get List Status** button is clicked, the app will check a hidden input field for the flag that is set upload HTML load/reload.
 This flag is usually set to 1.

 Debug mode can be changed at *any time* by calling these functions from the browser's console.
-Please note that if you do this, the setting **will** persist through page loads.
-This is because browsers will populate form fields with their previous values.
+If you manually enable/disable debugging, then that setting will persist through page reloads.
+Otherwise, the default setting will follow what is set in the hidden input.

 ```
 enableDebuggingMode();